Chart Color Schemes

 Kellyville - East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kellyville - East's dwelling structure in the latest Census showed 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Sydney metro had 78.2% houses and 21.8% other dwellings.
-Home ownership in Kellyville - East was at 30.1%, with mortgaged dwellings at 53.3% and rented ones at 16.6%.
-The median monthly mortgage repayment was $2,900, below Sydney metro's $3,000.
-Median weekly rent was $650, compared to Sydney metro's $580.
-Nationally, Kellyville - East's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Kellyville - East's dwelling structure, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 78.2% houses and 21.8% other dwellings.
+Home ownership in Kellyville - East stood at 30.1%, with mortgaged dwellings at 53.3% and rented ones at 16.6%.
+The median monthly mortgage repayment was $2,900, below Sydney metro's average of $3,000.
+Median weekly rent in the area was $650, compared to Sydney metro's $580.
+Nationally, Kellyville - East's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing